kunli-hp/doi-10.1111-1475-6773.14396/README.txt

 Citation: Li K, Dor A. Overlapping markets and quality competition among community health centers.
 Health Serv Res.
 2024; 1-10. doi:10.1111/1475-6773.14396

-The "do_files" folder contains code that both processes raw data and analyzes the data to produce figures for the paper.
+This repository contains code that processes raw data and analyzes the data to produce figures and tables for the paper.

 --  Study Data